 How does your waiting list/choosing my puppy work?

 We compile our waiting list by breed rather than specific pairing as we are unable to guarantee how many puppies we will have in each litter.
-You are welcome to be placed on our list under multiple breeds if you would like to have the option of choosing any type of Doodle we offer when available.
-A $500 deposit will secure your spot in line.
+A $500 non-refundable deposit will secure your spot in line.
 Once on our list you will gain exclusive access to updates via our Facebook wait list group.
 Here everyone can view their wait list numbers while following all of our planned breedings and litters.
 We will contact you individually if we will have puppies available to you from a pairing that may be what you're looking for.
 You may choose to pick from the available litter or opt to wait for another opportunity.
 By passing on a litter you will not forfeit your original wait list placement and will continue to move closer to the top of the list.
 Puppy selections within each litter typically start once they have reached 3-4 weeks of age.
 We will provide photos and video prior to picking.
 Local families and those who wish to travel to see the puppies will be able to meet them in person on our "puppy party" day after the puppies have had their first set of vaccines after 6 weeks of age.
 Visits will only be permitted on this day and when coming to pick up your puppy at 8 weeks old.
 Photos of each litter will be updated and posted on our social media channels bi-weekly.
 We do not take requests for photos/videos and will share pictures of your chosen puppy when we have them ready for you!

 What is the wait time for a puppy?